mildred/cjdnserver/README.md

 TODO
 ----

-- ability to send private key from the client to keep the same ip across restarts
 - automatically add UDP peers on master cjdroute
 - use admin interface to stop cjdroute instead of SIGTERM which takes longer